 Frequently Asked Questions

-- When can I take an internship for academic credit?
+- When can I enroll in IPL 300 for academic credit?

-- How many internship hours do I have to work?
+- How many internship hours do I work?

 - When should I start looking for an internship?